 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Begin the recipe by preheating the oven to 350ºF and grating the carrots.
-Place them in a double layer of paper towels.
-Squeeze gently and set aside until ready to add to the cake batter.
-Prepare two 8-inch cake pans by spraying with nonstick cooking spray.
-For easy releasing, line the bottoms with cut-to-size parchment paper and spray the tops.
+First grate the carrots and place them in a double layer of paper towels.
+Squeeze gently to remove extra moisture (key when making almond flour desserts!) and set aside until ready to add to the cake batter.
+Grease two 8-inch cake pans and line the bottoms with cut-to-size parchment paper and spray the tops.

 In a large bowl or stand mixer, add the egg whites.
 Beat using the whisk attachment until very stiff peaks form.
 Transfer the egg whites to a separate bowl to be folded into the cake batter later.